Skip to main content

 Oregon State Flag An official website of the State of Oregon »

-Construction Advisory Committee
+Construction Advisory Council

 About

-The committee quickly developed a goal and vision for future work: "To create a partnership between Oregon OSHA and construction employers, organizations, and employee groups to identify and implement improvements necessary to prevent injury or illness."
+The council quickly developed a goal and vision for future work: "To create a partnership between Oregon OSHA and construction employers, organizations, and employee groups to identify and implement improvements necessary to prevent injury or illness."

 To attend the meetings via Zoom (an online meeting platform), interested parties should contact Alta Schafer for details on the meeting.